charliepark/freemium/README.markdown

 Freemium was written by Lance Ivy in an attempt to "encapsulate the Right Way to offer service subscriptions".

 This version is a tweak of the copy maintained by ExpanDrive for use on their Strongspace service.
 This copy was adjusted by Charlie Park.
+Note: I'm not totally sure it works, yet, so you probably want to use another Freemium fork for now.

 ## Gateway Requirements